willfleury/willfleury.github.io/_posts/machine-learning/2017-09-01-short-term-forceasting-lstm.md

 We get the observational data from NOAA.
 NOAA collects the weather station observations from stations in countries all around the world.
 To get it for a given station, you just need to know whats known as the USAF and WBAN IDs.
 We are using Barcelona El Prat Airport in this notebook but you can change to whatever.

-We providea script that allows you to download the data locally
+We provide a script that allows you to download the data locally

     data/download-observations.sh